moupiyamaji/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Astrophysicist with extensive research experience in galaxies, star clusters, radiation transfer, computational astrophysics, and statistical data analysis.
+I am an astrophysicist and astronomy education researcher with a multidisciplinary background that bridges fundamental astrophysical research and science education.

-I have an academic background in both physics and astrophysics and have taught several theoretical and practical undergraduate courses, along with supervising master's student projects.
+My academic trajectory spans computational studies of the early universe, galaxy evolution, and stellar physics, as well as empirical research in science pedagogy, including a nationwide survey assessing astronomy knowledge and attitudes among school students in India.
+I am strongly committed to advancing evidence-based teaching practices and have led multiple teacher training workshops and mentoring initiatives.

-I am interested in roles that combine teaching and research.
-I am also passionate about effective science communications and public outreach.
+My work is grounded in a broader vision of inclusive and effective science education, and I remain actively engaged in public outreach and science communication to promote scientific literacy.
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV_Maji.pdf" "newtab" >}}resumé{{< /staticref >}}.